dzekelid/events/_listings/meetup/2-events-get.md

         description: Return events scheduled within the given time range, defined by two times separated with a single comma
         type: string
+      - in: query
+        name: venue_id
+        description: Multiple ids may be separated with commas
+        type: string
       responses:
         200:
           description: OK